Survey shows strong demand for leadership development and need for greater encouragement from employers.

 - There is a need for greater diversity amongst cultural leaders, resulting in more role models for aspiring leaders.
 Ill-defined career paths in the arts and cultural sector are seen as a key barrier to leadership for the majority of respondents.
 This is particularly the case for BAME, disabled and younger respondents

 - Many of the skills that leaders consider as important for the future relate to the reduction in public funding: fundraising and philanthropy, strategic planning, lobbying and influencing

-Welcoming the survey, Sir John Tusa, Chair of the Clore Leadership Programme, said, “Facing a more complex scene than ever before, the cultural world needs the best leadership possible at every level.
+Welcoming the survey, Sir John Tusa, Chair of Clore Leadership, said, “Facing a more complex scene than ever before, the cultural world needs the best leadership possible at every level.
 Training and mentoring are not useful parts of leadership development; they are essential.”

 Alan Davey, Chief Executive, Arts Council England, said: “One of the Arts Council’s main goals is to enable and encourage leadership development in the arts, museums and libraries because ultimately this will benefit the resilience of the sector as a whole.
 We welcome this report which clearly shows that there is demand for this work and provides us with vital information on what is needed to ensure that a diverse and appropriately skilled leadership can grow and thrive.”

 For more information on the survey, please contact Fiona.email@example.com.